Let’s admit it. We’ve seen enough mediocre cold emails from brands promoting their new products or features.

 Answer Frequently Asked Questions

-You can use sales videos to save your time and streamline the information your prospects need to take action.
+You can use sales videos to save time and streamline the information your prospects need to take action.

 You can list the top questions that most of your prospects ask and address them using a short sales video.
 If it applies to your videos, you can also use this strategy to upsell successfully.